All blog posts

 Basically a matter of shifting responsibility to the consumer?

 True.
 And my thing above all is, take care of that consumer.
 Make it easy.
-The onus is not on the consumer and you have to encourage them.
+The responsibility is not on the consumer and you have to encourage them.
 You can do that by nudging.
 Just look at Hollebolle Gijs in the efteling or a financial incentive like deposit money.

 To conclude what the essentials are.
 Always reduce, reuse, recycle.
 In that order.
 But, of course, it's still a forest of lots of terms and definitions.